Featured: The Evelyn - Gold

 Conclusion

 While pure gold’s inherent resistance to tarnish makes it a symbol of enduring beauty, most jewelry utilizes alloys for strength and affordability.
-These alloys are susceptible to tarnishing, but understanding the process and implementing proper care can easily prevent it.
+These gold alloys are susceptible to tarnishing, but understanding the process and implementing proper care can easily prevent it.
 Embrace gentle cleaning and mindful storage to maintain the timeless charm of your gold pieces.
 Remember — even with the possibility of tarnishing, gold’s enduring allure remains undeniable, its warm sheen and rich history continuing to captivate hearts across cultures and generations.

 Shop All of Our Engagement Rings That Won't Turn Your Finger Green!